 HQ Stations: Each group may authorize the participation of the HQ station within the limit of one HQ station per DXCC country.
 HQ stations may be formed by one or more operators of the Group they belong..

 Prior registration is compulsory, also if you are a member of ALFA TANGO, GIR DX and SIERRA ALFA Groups.
-It is allowed to take part in the contest as a "HQ" station and as a "single operator" at the same time, but ONLY if in different session.
+It is strictly forbidden to operate as operator of a HQ station and also as SOP, and it leads to disqualification.

 Art.
 5 - Territoriality.